AlbertoB12/AIMeditationCoach/README.md

 * **Incorporates Pauses:** Marks pauses naturally for a better spoken experience.
 * **Follow-Up AI Coaching:** Provides an opportunity for reflection and conversation after meditation.
 * **Contextual Chat:** Remembers recent interactions for more coherent coaching.
-* **Potential for Knowledge Retrieval:** Includes setup for a vector store, suggesting future capability to incorporate specific meditation techniques or information.

 ## Potential Improvements ✨